PriyankVashiar/Flower-Classification/README.md

 For example, the --learning_rate parameter controls the magnitude of the updates to the final layer during training.
 So far we have left it out, so the program has used the default learning_rate value of 0.01.
 If you specify a small learning_rate, like 0.005, the training will take longer, but the overall precision might increase.
 Higher values of learning_rate, like 1.0, could train faster, but typically reduces precision, or even makes training unstable.

 You need to experiment carefully to see what works for your case.

+# Conclusion

+In my case, I got an accuracy of 89.39% validation accuracy.
+You will mostly get an accuracy between 85 - 96%.